pedrooaugusto/speech-to-code/spoken/src/modules/typescript/README.md

 The following are some examples of phrases, in english, used to trigger the command `Move cursor`:

-1. cursor line 42
+1. pointer line 42
-2. pointer symbol M
+2. pointer letter K
-3. cursor first symbol g
+3. cursor first symbol M
-4. pointer end line
+4. pointer begin line
 5. cursor next symbol
-6. cursor next 1 symbol
+6. cursor next 42 symbol

 **Português**